Akash-75/password-generator/README.md

-# this is password generator app
+# This is password generator app